imajdine/breadstickv2/README.md

 # breadstickv2
 Discord.js bot coded in JavaScript using node.js.
-Was a hobby project but now dead, bot is still online though.
-Ran on repl.it, kept online using a pinging service.
+Ran on repl.it and kept online using uptimerobot